 What will it cost me?

 The Effective Annual Cost (EAC) is a measure which has been introduced to allow you to compare the charges you incur and their impact on investment returns when you invest in different Financial Products.
 It is expressed as an annualised percentage.
 The EAC is made up of four components.
 The effect of some of the charges may vary, depending on your investment period.
 The EAC calculation assumes that an investor terminates his or her investment in the Financial Product at the end of the relevant periods shown in the table.
 Please note this illustrator does expire.
-An updated version will be available for download on 28 February 2020.

 What funds best suit my needs?

 This Fund Selection Tool gives you some insight into what type of investor you are.
 It is not sufficiently comprehensive to qualify as investment advice and you should consult your Financial Planner for more information.

 View general fund information, prices (table & graphing tool), performance, declarations, investment minimums, and fees and charges:.